CartoDB/carto-vl-training/training-v2/06-cluster.md

 `);
 ```
 * [clusterMode](https://carto.com/developers/carto-vl/reference/#cartoexpressionsclustermode) finds the most common values in each set of points that are getting aggregated into a single marker.
 Here it's finding the most common travel mode.
 * We are using a CARTOColors palette to map our common categories to a unique color: [Bold](https://carto.com/carto-colors/).
-We're making sure to use a Qualitative palette, since there's no heirarchy to these categories.
+We're making sure to use a Qualitative palette, since there's no hierarchy to these categories.

 This is a good way to explore our data.
 Since we have a large amount of data it would take a long time to identify the unique travel modes if we didn't already know what they were.
 Let's add a Legend to our map so we can see what our feature colors represent.
 Add this under the `updateRenderedFeatured` function: